 Allowing for the brief introduction you should allow about two hours for the entire experience.

 PLEASE NOTE: We are not an open farm and only offer alpaca walking – and by prior booking.
 If you would like to book a walk please go to our booking page

 ALPACA WALKING WITH SPRING FARM ALPACAS (we opened in 2015) are proud to have been awarded the TRIP ADVISOR CERTIFICATE OF EXCELLENCE in 2015, 2016, 2017, 2018 and 2019 with 5 stars each year.
 By gaining this accolade 5 years in a row, we are proud to have achieved entry to the TRIP ADVISOR HALL OF FAME in 2019.

-- All walks must be pre-booked and are available every day of the week and all year round (subject to availability but excluding Christmas Day and Boxing Day).
+- All walks must be pre-booked and are available every day of the week (except Mondays and Thursdays) and all year round.
+This is subject to availability.
+Please note, we are closed on Christmas Day and Boxing Day.

-- Children must be over 12 years old to walk an alpaca on their own, although children aged 8 to 12 may accompany the walk providing that each child is accompanied by an adult.
+- Children must be over 12 years old to walk an alpaca on their own, although children aged 8 to 12 may accompany the walk providing that each child is accompanied by an adult walking an alpaca.